DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 Trustless private inference does not exist.
 A prompt sent to any of today's AI services is readable by whoever runs the machines.

-The best current answer, hardware enclaves (TEEs), does not remove that exposure.
+The best current answer — hardware enclaves, formally Trusted Execution Environments (TEEs) — does not remove that exposure.
 It relocates the trust from the service operator to the chip maker and its supply chain — both with documented histories of compromise.
 For the workloads that need privacy most, "trust the chip" is exactly the trust that cannot be given.

 The exposure carries two costs.
 For a single party, the cost is the questions that never get asked: an analyst cannot put a market-sensitive question through a shared AI platform, because the operator of that platform becomes an insider to material non-public information the moment the question is typed.